bigsamich/rust-cade/README.md

 ## 🤖 Built with Cline

-This project is developed with the help of [Cline](https://github.com/cline/cline) `v2.4.2` — an AI-powered coding assistant that runs in your terminal.
-Cline handles code generation, refactoring, documentation, and cross-file edits through conversational interaction.
+This project is developed with [Cline](https://github.com/cline/cline) `v2.4.2` — an AI-powered coding assistant.

 ## 🤝 Contributing